acneyouth1996/acneyouth1996.github.io/_posts/2019-08-09-classic-models-for-few-shot-learning.md

 $$, and $$a$$ is an attention mechanism, the attetion used here is the softmax over the cosine distance.

 ## Prototypical Networks
-Prototypical Networks are somehow very similar to matching network
+Prototypical Networks are somehow very similar to matching network, according to its author, Prototypical Networks differ from Matching Networks in the few-shot case with equivalence in the one-shot scenario.

 ## Relation-network